-Right to respond maintained public interest in hearing multiple viewpoints
+Right to respond maintained First Amendment interest in hearing multiple viewpoints

 The theoretical foundation for the right to respond was outlined in the Radio Act of 1927, which noted the scarcity of radio frequencies for public use and thus required broadcast facilities to operate for the “public interest, convenience, and necessity” of the citizenry.

 Broadcasters, acting as public trustees, were given full authority to control content and were subject to limitation only if the broadcast licensee failed to uphold the public interest standard.
 Congress affirmed this authority in the Communications Act of 1934.

 In 1941 the FCC announced the Mayflower doctrine, which held that radio stations, because of the scarcity of radio frequencies, would not be permitted to editorialize.
 In 1949, following eight years of criticism from the industry, the FCC replaced the Mayflower doctrine with the fairness doctrine.
 The fairness doctrine held that a right to respond existed because the public has a right to hear “all responsible viewpoints on particular issues” and broadcast licensees have “the duty of preserving for the public . . . radio as a medium of free expression and fair presentation.”